 TL;DR

 - Bit per byte (BPB) is just cross-entropy measured per byte.
-We divide cross-entropy by log(2) to convert to bits.
+We divide cross-entropy by bytes and log(2) to convert to bits.

 - Because it’s per byte, BPB is tokenizer-agnostic and lets you compare models fairly even when they use different vocabularies and rules.